Child Labors VS Beggars

-Child Labors VS Beggars who are more helpless we cannot comment on that but the boy who is working from 10 A.M to 10 P.M as a child labor is earning so less that he can hardly make his both hands meet.
+Child Labors VS Beggars who are more helpless we cannot comment on that but the boy who is working from 10 A.M to 10 P.M as child labour is earning so less that he can hardly make his both ends meet.
 The person begging with all his health and will is earning more without any hard work.
 Does this trend promote beggary?
-Isn’t it irritating thoughts in the little minds that hard working is getting them nowhere?
-Will it make child labors adopt this “Profession” of beggary?
+Isn’t it irritating thoughts in the little minds that hard-working is getting them nowhere?
+Will it make child labours adopt this “Profession” of beggary?
 Or is it us, the society, who is encouraging the beggars by giving them money.
 Rather than paying more to the hard workers?

 Media Student | Mainly interested in current affairs, social issues and sports.